An operator is an Adobe Campaign user who has permissions to log in and perform actions.

 The Restrict to information found in sub-folders of: option lets you limit the rights attributed to the operator of a folder.
 Only the subfolders of the node specified in this option will be visible to the user:

 This is a very tight restriction, and it must be used with caution.
 An operator logged in with this type of rights can ONLY see the content of the specified folder, and has no access to any other node of the tree via the explorer.
-However, depending on the functionalities he has access to (for example: workflows), he can display data that is usually stored in nodes that he cannot see.
+However, depending on the functionalities this operator has access to (for example: workflows), the user can display data that is usually stored in nodes which are not accessible.

 The Audit tab lets you view information related to the operator.
 The various tabs are added to automatically based on the settings defined in the operator’s area of intervention.